SEPECAT: History

 The Jaguar programme began in the early 1960s, in response to a British requirement (Air Staff Target 362) for an advanced supersonic jet trainer to replace the Folland Gnat T.1 and Hawker Hunter T.7, and a French requirement (ECAT or École de Combat et d'Appui Tactique, "Tactical Combat Support Trainer") for a cheap, subsonic dual-role trainer and light attack aircraft to replace the Fouga Magister, Lockheed T-33 and Dassault Mystère IV.
-A memorandum of understanding was signed in May 1965 for the two countries to develop two aircraft, a trainer based on the ECAT, and the larger AFVG (Anglo-French Variable Geometry).
-Cross-channel negotiations led to the formation of SEPECAT (Société Européenne de Production de l'Avion d'École de Combat et d'Appui Tactique—the "European company for the production of a combat trainer and tactical support aircraft") in 1966 as a joint venture between Breguet and the British Aircraft Corporation to produce the airframe.
+A memorandum of understanding was signed in May 1965 between the two countries to develop two aircraft, a trainer based on the ECAT, and the larger AFVG (Anglo-French Variable Geometry).
+Cross-channel negotiations led to the formation of SEPECAT (Société Européenne de Production de l'Avion d'École de Combat et d'Appui Tactique—the "European company for the production of a combat trainer and tactical support aircraft") in 1966 as a joint venture between Breguet (Note: Breguet later merged to form Dassault-Breguet, subsequently Dassault Aviation) and the British Aircraft Corporation to produce the airframe.

-Though based in part on the Breguet Br.121, using the same basic configuration and an innovative French-designed landing gear, the Jaguar was built incorporating major elements of design from BAC – notably the wing and high lift devices.
-Production of components would be split between Breguet and BAC, and the aircraft themselves would be assembled on two production lines, one in the UK and one in France, To avoid any duplication of work, each aircraft component had only one source.
-The British light strike/tactical support versions were the most demanding design, requiring supersonic performance, superior avionics, a cutting edge nav/attack system of more accuracy and complexity than the French version, moving map display, laser range-finder and marked-target seeker (LRMTS).
+Though based in part on the Breguet Br.121, using the same basic configuration and a new French-designed landing gear, the Jaguar was built incorporating major elements of design from BAC – notably the wing and high lift devices.
+Production of components was split between Breguet and BAC, and the aircraft themselves was assembled on two production lines, one in the UK and one in France, To avoid any duplication of work, each aircraft component had only one source.
+The British light strike/tactical support versions were the most demanding design, requiring supersonic performance, superior avionics, a cutting edge navigation/attack system of more accuracy and complexity than the French version, moving map display, laser range-finder and marked-target seeker (LRMTS).
 As a result, the initial Br.121 design needed a thinner wing, redesigned fuselage, a higher rear cockpit, and afterburning engines.
 While putting on smiling faces for the public, maintaining the illusion of a shared design, the British design departed from the French subsonic Breguet 121 to such a degree that it was effectively a new design.

 A separate partnership was formed between Rolls-Royce and Turbomeca to develop the Adour afterburning turbofan engine.
 The Br.121 was proposed with Turbomeca's Tourmalet engine for ECAT but Breguet preferred the RR RB.172 and their joint venture would use elements of both.
 The new engine, which would be used for the AFVG as well, would be built in Derby and Tarnos.
-Previous collaborative efforts between Britain and France had been complicated: the BAC/Dassault AFVG programme had ended in cancellation, while controversy surrounded the development of the supersonic airliner Concorde.